 • The literature research exercise included in the lecture on flood

-• Presence and active contribution to all student presentations.
+• Presence and active contribution to all presentations.

-programme.
-It is very advisable to familiarize with the readers before
+background readers.
+It is very advisable to familiarize with the readers

-the lecture, and to do any preparatory exercises suggested in Canvas.
+before the lecture, and to do any preparatory exercises suggested in the

-freely available online from university computers and from home by using
+readings are either freely available from university computers and from

-the VU proxy server, or are uploaded to Canvas.
+home by using the VU proxy server, and are uploaded to the Canvas.

 Earth Sciences and Economics(ESE).

 |Language of Tuition||English|